 The total gross budget for the PMO was set at £1,267,902 and along with a funding carry forward from previous years of £7,604 and additional income of £214,456 this provided total financial resources of £1,489,962 in 2020/21.
-There was an underspend of £274,326 on the total gross financial resources for 2020/21 mainly due to savings in employee costs due to vacancies, the temporary redeployment of staff to work on business grants during the year and the receipt of interest.
+Expenditure of £1,215,636 was incurred for the period, resulting in an underspend of £52,266 against budget due mainly to savings in employee costs from vacancies and the temporary redeployment of staff to work on business grants during the year.

-Expenditure of £1,215,636 was incurred for the period.
-The underspend of £274,326 has been carried forward into 2021/22 and will be used to meet agreed priorities.
+When combined with the funding carry forward from prior year, and the additional income from grants and interest receipts, a balance of £274,326 has been carried forward into 2021/22 and will be used to meet agreed priorities.

 The accounts have been prepared on a going concern basis.